tencentyun/intlcloud-documents/yehe_doc/互联网中间件/API 网关/操作指南/认证与安全/应用认证方式_intl_en.md

-If a published API uses the application authentication method (`ApiAppKey` and `ApiAppSecret`), when a client calls the API, it needs to use the signature key to perform signature calculation on the request content and transfer the signature to the server for signature verification.
+If a published API uses the application-enabled authentication method (`ApiAppKey` and `ApiAppSecret`), when a client calls the API, it needs to use the signature key to perform signature calculation on the request content and transfer the signature to the server for signature verification.
 This document describes how to implement the signature calculation process on the client.

+>?For application-enabled authentication signature demos for common programming languages, please see [Development Guide - Application-Enabled Authentication Signature Generation in Multiple Programming Languages](https://intl.cloud.tencent.com/document/product/628/35254).

 ## Overview